tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

 # Hailo-Ollama 10H Chat for Raspberry PI5

 Thank you for your interest in my little project.
-I did install
+At first, I did install
 OpenWebUI and wanted something that was simplier to use.
 So I developed this app.
 I hope you enjoy using it and if you want to make enhancements, please do, thats the best part of being open-source.

-Developed for Hailo-Ollama running on Raspberry PI 5 to simplify accessing Hailo 10H on the PI 5 instead of installing OpenWebUI.
+Developed for Hailo-Ollama 10H running on Raspberry PI 5 with the AI+ HAT 10H

 Setup:
    Create a folder on your Raspberry PI 5.